01 of 06

 Stand the root pieces on end.
 Using a sharp knife, cut away the peel of the yuca root in strips until it's completely peeled.

-Note: A vegetable peeler is not recommended for peeling yuca (cassava) because the peel is very thick and usually covered in a protective wax coating.
+Note: A vegetable peeler is not recommended for peeling yuca (cassava) because the peel is very thick and usually covered with a protective wax coating.

 Cut the Peeled Yuca Root in Half